 One of the most famous artists in Rocinha was Wark whose signature works included his angel pictures.

 Having just seen Wark's angel mural and the one imploring people to Never Give Up, seeing the police officers wielding automatic rifles brought back memories of the gunfire we'd so recently heard.
+It was a shame but we didn't feel like altogether safe or comfortable staying around as we weren't sure what might transpire with all the sudden police activity.

 Three-quarters of the people in the favela were from the NE of Brazil so this and other travel agencies in Rocinha provide a service for residents to go visit their families.